-A requirement of the SONGS permit is that as many of the response variables used to assess the relative performance standards of the Wheeler North Reef (hereafter referred to as "relative performance variables") be "similar" to those at nearby natural reference reefs.
-Evaluating whether the performance of Wheeler North Reef is similar to that at the San Mateo and Barn reference reefs requires that the mean (or in some cases the median) value for a given relative performance variable at Wheeler North Reef not be significantly lower than the mean (or median) value at the lower performing of the two reference reefs.
-We use a one sample, one tailed approach for all comparisons.
-Significance is determined using an approach that utilizes both a formal probability value (i.e. p-value) and an effect size.
-This is generally done by means of a t-test except in the case of the performance standards pertaining to fish reproductive rates and food chain support for fish.
-For these two standards significance is determined by a resampling procedure in which the effect size is calculated as the proportional difference in the medians of the resampled distributions of the Wheeler North Reef and the lower performing reference reef, and the p-value is the percentile in the distribution of the lower performing reference reef that is equal to the median value of the Wheeler North Reef.
+A requirement of the SONGS permit is that as many of the response variables used to assess the relative performance standards of Wheeler North Reef (hereafter referred to as "relative performance variables") be "similar" to those at nearby natural reference reefs.
+Evaluating whether the performance of Wheeler North Reef is similar to that at the San Mateo and Barn reference reefs requires that the mean (or in some cases the median) four-year running average for a given relative performance variable at Wheeler North Reef not be significantly lower than the mean (or median) four-year average of the lower performing of the two reference reefs.
+Thus, we use a one sample, one tailed approach for all comparisons.
+Statistical significance is determined using a method that utilizes both a formal probability value (i.e. p-value) and a proportional effect size of the four-year averages.
+This is generally done by means of a t-test except in the case of the performance standards pertaining to fish reproductive rates and food chain support, which are based on data collected from varying numbers and sizes of different species of fish rather than data collected from 82 replicate transects.
+For these two standards a resampling procedure is used to calculate the p-value for determining statistical significance.

-The performance at Wheeler North Reef with respect to a given relative performance standard is considered to be worse than the lower of the two reference reefs if the p-value for the comparison is $\leq$ to the proportional effect size (i.e., the proportional difference between the Wheeler North Reef and the lowest performing reference reef (see Reed et al. 2021 for details).
+The performance at Wheeler North Reef with respect to a given relative performance standard is considered to be worse than the lower of the two reference reefs if the p-value for the comparison is \leq to the proportional effect size (i.e., the proportional difference between Wheeler North Reef and the lowest performing reference reef (see Reed et al. 2021 for details).
 The rationale for using the lower of the two reference reefs is that both reference reefs are considered to be acceptable measures of comparison for Wheeler North Reef.
 Hence, if Wheeler North Reef is performing at least as well as one of the reference reefs, then it should be judged successful.
-The scaling of the p-value ( $\alpha$ ) to the effect size recognizes sampling error when estimating mean values and balances the probability of a Type I error (falsely concluding that Wheeler North Reef is not similar to the reference reefs when it is) with the probability of a Type II error (falsely concluding that the Wheeler North Reef is similar to the reference reefs when it is not).
+The scaling of the p-value (α) to the effect size recognizes sampling error when estimating mean values and balances the probability of a Type I error (falsely concluding that Wheeler North Reef is not similar to the reference reefs when it is) with the probability of a Type II error (falsely concluding that Wheeler North Reef is similar to the reference reefs when it is not).

-To ensure that the Wheeler North Reef is not held to a higher standard than the reference reefs the above procedure is also applied to San Mateo and Barn to evaluate whether they would have met the relative performance standards.
-This is done by treating San Mateo (or Barn) as the mitigation reef and using the Wheeler North Reef and Barn (or San Mateo) as the two reference reefs.
-The Wheeler North Reef is considered similar to the reference reefs if the number of relative standards met by the Wheeler North Reef is equal to or greater than the number of relative standards met by either San Mateo or Barn.
+To ensure that Wheeler North Reef is not held to a higher standard than the reference reefs the above procedure is also applied to San Mateo and Barn to evaluate whether they would have met the relative performance standards.
+This is done by treating San Mateo (or Barn) as the mitigation reef and using Wheeler North Reef and Barn (or San Mateo) as the two reference reefs.
+Wheeler North Reef is considered similar to the reference reefs if the number of relative standards met by Wheeler North Reef is equal to or greater than the number of relative standards met by either San Mateo or Barn.

 The above approach ensures that the assessment of similarity is consistent with the SONGS permit requirement that the performance standards be met without the unreasonable requirement that Wheeler North Reef outperform San Mateo and Barn for every performance standard.
-Importantly, this approach deals realistically with the inherent variability of nature in a manner that best serves the interests of the public and SCE.
+Importantly, this approach (1) recognizes that species of different groups of organisms naturally interact and that these interactions can affect whether a performance standard is met, and (2) deals realistically with the inherent variability of nature in a manner that best serves the interests of the public and SCE.